Asia-wide conference reviews implementation of Beijing agreement on women’s rights

 Author: John Krich

-Under the auspices of UN Women and ESCAP, today’s review kicked off with speeches by United Nations officials and Thailand’s Minister of Social Development and Human Security Varawut Silpa-archa, that balanced celebration of the advances for women in the region over the past three decades with resolve to do more to tackle persisting, intensifying or new obstacles.
+Under the auspices of UN Women and ESCAP, today’s review kicked off with speeches by the United Nations officials and Thailand’s Minister of Social Development and Human Security, Varawut Silpa-archa, that balanced celebration of the advances for women in the region over the past three decades with resolve to do more to tackle persisting, intensifying or new obstacles.

-A host of comprehensive new data and an extensive regional report launched here, Charting New Paths For Gender Equality and Empowerment, documented problems such as violence against Asia-Pacific women (1 in 4 have been abused by partners), the slow increase in women’s participation in political leadership (less than one-fourth in national parliaments), and even slower entry into the labour force, with most women stuck in vulnerable informal or unpaid work (up to five times more than men).
+A host of comprehensive new data and an extensive regional report launched here, Charting New Paths For Gender Equality and Empowerment, documented problems such as violence against Asia-Pacific women (1 in 4 have been abused by partners); the slow increase in women’s participation in political leadership (less than one fourth in national parliaments); and even slower entry into the labour force, with most women stuck in vulnerable informal or unpaid work (up to five times more than men).

-And then there are new difficulties that could hardly have been imagined in Beijing three decades ago: the disproportionate impact of climate change, environmental disasters and the COVID-19 pandemic on women; the proliferation of armed conflicts that harm non-combatants; and digital technology, which extends male privilege through a “digital divide” and propagates new forms of violence and exploitation of women online.
+And then there are the new difficulties that could hardly have been imagined in Beijing three decades ago: the disproportionate impact of climate change, environmental disasters and the COVID-19 pandemic on women; the proliferation of armed conflicts that harm non-combatants; and digital technology, which extends male privilege through a “digital divide” and propagates new forms of violence and exploitation of women online.